arkyabanerjee/Stroke-Detection-Model-/README.md

 ## Stroke-Detection-Model-
-This is a machine learning model that predicts whether a person has had a stroke based on several health-related features.
+#This is a machine learning model that predicts whether a person has had a stroke based on several health-related features.

-Dataset
+# Dataset:
 The dataset used to train and evaluate this model was obtained from the Stroke Prediction Dataset on Kaggle.
 The dataset contains 5,110 patient records with 11 features such as age, hypertension, heart disease, smoking status, and more.

-Model Selection
+# Model Selection
 After exploring the dataset and preprocessing the data, we decided to use an ANN and a XGBoost Classifier as our model.
 We chose XGBoost because it is a highly effective model for handling imbalanced datasets like the one we were working with.
 We also used undersampling to balance the dataset and improve the model's performance.

 Hyperparameter Tuning